johnkerl/miller/README.md

 (Miller can handle **positionally-indexed data** too!)

-In the above image (color added for the illustration) you can see how Miller embraces the common themes of key-value-pair ddata in a variety of data formats.
+In the above image (color added for the illustration) you can see how Miller embraces the common themes of key-value-pair data in a variety of data formats.

 # Getting started